 First, imagine walking by a complete stranger that resembles kin, perhaps a cousin or aunt or uncle, etc., but you will never know if you are in fact related.
 You choose not to pay the individual any attention because those occurrences happen frequently.

-Next is the mental weight we African -Americans continue to carry.
-History haunts you and subconsciously reminds you from the time you can write your full name that your surname originates from a European gentry, noble, or wealthy family that owned your grandparents, grandparents, and so on and so forth.
+Next is the mental weight we African-Americans continue to carry.
+History haunts you and subconsciously reminds you from the time you can write your full name that your surname originates from a European gentry, noble, or wealthy family that owned your grandparents or great grandparents.

 Lastly, imagine living in a place where endless horrific labor was forced upon you and those you love.
 A place where an overseer or wicked slave master who does not give a damn if you are tired, sick, or injured forces you to continue working unpaid.
 It’s free labor or death.

-Imagine families that habitually are broken up and sold for profit.
-A black man and black woman accidentally, or maybe forced, to have sex with one another so the master can sell the offspring not knowing that she or he is sleeping with their own sibling, or perhaps their first cousin.
+Imagine families that are habitually broken up and sold for profit.
+Or a black man and black woman forced to have sex with one another so the master can sell the offspring—not knowing that he or she may be forced to have intercourse with their own sibling, or perhaps their first cousin.